gaepdit/air-web/docs/Workflows/Work-entries/Work-Entry.md

 ## General Workflow

 * A new Work Entry can be entered from a Facility.
-* The Work Entry can be edited.
+* The Work Entry can be edited if open.
+* A Work Entry can be closed/reopened (some are automatically closed when they are first created).
+* Closing a Work Entry disables editing.
-* Enforcement can be started from a Compliance Event-type Work Entry.
+* Reopening a Work Entry enables editing.
-* Saving a Compliance Event updates the Data Exchange.
-* A Work Entry can be deleted/restored *(not shown)*.
+* A Work Entry can be deleted/restored *(not shown in diagrams)*.
 * Comments can be added and edited.
-* A Comment can be deleted *(not shown)*.
+* A Comment can be deleted *(not shown in diagrams)*.

+## Compliance Event Workflow

+* Some Work Entry types are categorized as "Compliance Events."
+* Enforcement can be started from a Compliance Event.
+* Closing a Compliance Event updates the Data Exchange.

 ## Entities

 - WRK: Work Entry
     - ACC: Annual Compliance Certification (ACC) †
-    - INS: Inspection †
+  - INS: Inspection * †
-    - RMP: RMP Inspection †
+  - RMP: RMP Inspection * †
-    - REP: Report †
+  - REP: Report * †
-    - STR: Source Test Compliance Review †
+  - STR: Source Test Compliance Review * †
-    - NOT: Notification
+  - NOT: Notification *
     - REV: Permit revocation

+<small>* Indicates the Work Entry is automatically closed when created.</small><br>
 <small>† Indicates a Compliance Event (available as an enforcement discovery event).</small>

 ## Base ERD